hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-remove-exisitng-disk.md

 **IMPORTANT**:

-*  All of the rings generated must be stored at multiple location.
+*  Stored the generated rings at multiple location.
 These rings should be consistent all across nodes.

-* It is recommended to take a backup of rings before any operation.
+* Take a backup of rings before any operation.

 ##Removing disks from ring